This fall, wake up to a stack of these healthier pumpkin pancakes made with whole grains, aromatic spices, honey, and 100% pure pumpkin puree.

 What would autumn be without all things pumpkin?!
 Now that fall is officially here, it’s time to start cooking and baking with all the winter squash I can get my hands on.
 Hopefully there won’t be any shortages of canned pumpkin this year because I definitely want to get my fill of this beta-carotene-rich veggie!

 I actually posted these Healthier Pumpkin Pancakes back in 2011 as part of The Recipe ReDux theme “Fresh From the Pumpkin Patch,” but back then my food photography was baaaaad, and to be honest, the recipe needed some tweaking too.
-So just in time for the fall season, and with the help of my assistant Kaleigh, here is the new and improved recipe and, even better, these gorgeous photos!
+So just in time for the fall season here is the new and improved recipe and, even better, these gorgeous photos!

 I don’t think you’ll find these pancakes too sweet, so I like to serve them the same way I serve most other pancakes – with some low-fat plain Greek yogurt for a protein boost, warm maple syrup for some added sweetness, and a side of fruit to round out your breakfast meal.